- Jennifer Acton

 Committees: Member Investment Committee and Member External Stakeholder Committee

-Experience: Theo Theophanous is a Non-Executive Director of the Company.
+Experience: The Honourable Theo Theophanous is a Non-Executive Director of the Company.
 Theo is a former Victorian Government Minister, who has held a number of senior portfolios.
 He brings to the Board a range of skills in governance, accountability, strategic thinking and negotiation.

 Highlights of Theo’s Ministerial career include: as Energy and Resources Minister, introduced the Victorian Renewable Energy Scheme, construction of Basslink and largescale wind facilities.
 As Industry and Trade Minister, negotiated packages to bring Etihad, Qatar and other airlines to Victoria, hybrid car production and largescale investment.
 As Major Projects Minister, developed AAMI stadium, Major Hospitals, Recital Centre and a range of other projects.
 As ICT Minister, helped bring IBM to Ballarat, supercomputer to Melbourne University and investment in the digital economy.